cphgeno/clinvar-api-upload/README.md

 > **N.B.:** The final annotated file must be stored in the data folder in order to be used for the following upload of variants!

-Upon successful submission, the variants in the `temp\germline_catalogue_cleaned.txt` variants file must be annotated with the corresponding ClinVar SCV accession numbers.
-This allows to later update and delete variants via their SCV accession number.
+Upon successful submission, the variants in the `temp/output_annotation_file_cleaned.txt` variants file must be annotated with the corresponding ClinVar SCV accession numbers.
+This allows us to later update or delete variants via the SCV accession number.

 The SCV accession numbers are stored in the summary report json files; in order to annotate the cleaned variants file, the original variants *txt* file is to be passed together with `summaries_list_novel.txt` and the initial reference file from the GitLab repository (stored in `data` folder).
 This process has to be executed separately for variants and haplotypes with the corresponding references.